igorshevach/nginx-vod-module/README.md

 * Working modes:
   1. Local - serve locally accessible files (local disk/NFS mounted)
   2. Remote - serve files accessible via HTTP using range requests
-  3. Mapped - perform an HTTP request to map the input URI to a locally accessible file
+  3. Mapped - serve files according to a specification encoded in JSON format.
+The JSON can pulled from a remote server, or read from a local file

 * Adaptive bitrate support